-I share my art practice with groups, students, and online in the hopes of inspiring others to get outside, try their hand at art, and learn about our public lands.
+I share my art practice with groups, students, and online in the hopes of inspiring others to get outside, try their hand at art, and to engage with science through creative techniques.

 With a background in environmental education, I teach workshops, work with students, and use art to communicate science to support the current and next generation of environmental stewards.

 The ability of art to capture the imagination and imbue an emotional element makes it the perfect medium to communicate science.
 I am available to collaborate with individuals or teams of scientists to bring data, processes, and concepts to life through original works of art.
 These can be detailed (like the illustrations above created for Jessica Badgeley and presented at the American Geophysical Union's Fall meeting in New Orleans) or more abstract representations.